threefoldfoundation/info_sdk/src/6_develop/code/capacity_pool/code_pool.md

 ### Extend a capacity pool

-A capacity pool (in our example with id 62) can also be extended with new capacity.
+A capacity pool (in our example with id 62) could also be extended with new capacity.
 The instruction is similar to the creation of the pool, difference is the `pool_id` that needs to specified.

 ```bash
 # get a reference to the 0-OS SAL